Tips for Car-Free Living (All or Just Some of the Time)

 Ask yourself the same questions to discover what you will find out about your driving habits and how you might implement car-free living more often.

 Do some research here to get an actual cost assessment.
-Look at your bank account to add up how much you are spending each month on gas, maintenance, parking and other car care needs.
+Look at your bank account to add up how much you are spending each month on gas, maintenance, parking, and other car care needs.
+It's helpful to look over the course of a year to get a better estimate of any unplanned costs that are easy to overlook in our final total.

-Don't forget to ask yourself how much your car costs (with interest if you took out a loan).
+Don't forget to ask yourself how much your car cost you to purchase (with interest if you took out a loan).
 Look at how long you've owned it or plan to own it.
 And don't forget how much you pay for insurance and deductibles each year.

 Once I added up what our car cost to buy, added in maintainance costs and divided it up into a monthly amount based on how long we had and could expect to own it, I was shocked!
 Car-free living became a more viable option when I saw that it was saving me money and time and decreasing my eco-footprint at the same time.